Skip to content

 The jersey becomes a digital key

 This is a classic shift from product to platform.
+In this context, “product to platform” means the jersey becomes a recurring touchpoint that unlocks content, offers, and experiences over time.
 The jersey is no longer just merchandise.
 It is an authenticated access point that unlocks value over time.
+By “digital key,” I mean a simple tap that turns ownership into access to team and player content.

 • Persistent identity.
 The NFC chip links the physical item to a digital experience layer.